 - A Back to work bonus payable under the Jobseeker’s Act or Part 1 of the Welfare Reform Act 2007

-- A Bereavement payment under section 36 of the Contributions & Benefits Act
+- A Bereavement payment under part 5 of the Pensions Act 2014

 - Child Benefit